lyusupov/SoftRF/software/firmware/source/UATbridge/README.md

 ## Known limitations

 1. **bridge** mode is not well tested right now. **receiver** mode is known to be Ok ;
-2. reception of UAT signals is currently limited to "downlink" (air-to-air) frames only.
+2. reception of UAT signals is currently limited to "downlink" (air-to-air) packets only.
 So, realtime weather and other "bells and whistles" of the UAT protocol are not available ;
 3. due to limited maximum speed of ESP8266's UART, this platform is not able to use **UAT receiver** right now.
 ESP32 and Raspberry Pi are Ok ;
-4. RF settings of CC1310 IC are sub-optimal yet.
-This causes 20-30% packets loss ratio ;
+4. RF settings of CC1310 IC are not optimal yet.
+This causes average 20-30% packets loss ratio at this time ;
-5. Stock E70 module has built-in passive HF filter to meet FCC compliance.
-Because of that, sensitivity on 978 MHz is reduced on 10-15 dB.
+5. "Stock" EByte E70 module has built-in passive HF filter to meet FCC compliance.
+Because of that, sensitivity @ 978 MHz is reduced by 10-15 dB.
 To achieve full performance, you need to open the shield and solder a bypass.